dasch-swiss/dsp-tools/docs/index.md

     - create an ontology out of a simple JSON description
     - dump an existing ontology from a DSP server to a JSON file
     - Bulk-upload of data from a XML data file
+    - process Excel files and transfrom them to JSON/XML usable for dsp-tools.

 # Install